 6.1.1.
-Atmospheric environment
+Atmospheric Environment

-- a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project, by identifying and quantifying emission sources for, but not limited to, the following contaminants: total suspended particulates, fine particulates smaller than 2.5 microns (PM2.5), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), and volatile organic compounds (VOCs); - identify and quantify existing greenhouse gas emissions by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for greenhouse gas emission targets; - current ambient noise levels at key receptor points (e.g. Indigenous groups or communities), including the results of a baseline ambient noise survey.
+a baseline survey of ambient air quality in the project areas and in the airshed likely to be affected by the project.
+For the mine site, identify and quantify emission sources for, but not limited to, the following contaminants: total suspended particulates, fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), carbon

+- monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), and volatile organic compounds (VOCs); - identify and quantify existing greenhouse gas emissions6 by individual pollutant measured as kilotonnes of CO2 equivalent per year in the project study areas; - direct and indirect sources of air emissions; - current provincial/territorial/federal limits for air contaminants and greenhouse gas emission targets; - current ambient noise levels at key receptor points (e.g. nearest temporary or permanent dwellings, locations used by Indigenous groups, or nearby communities) including the results of a baseline ambient noise survey.
 Information on typical sound sources, geographic extent and temporal variations will be included; - existing ambient night-time light levels at the project site and at any other areas where project activities could have an effect on light levels.
-The EIS will describe night-time illumination levels during different weather conditions and seasons; and
+The EIS will describe night-time illumination levels during different weather conditions and seasons; and - historical records of relevant meteorological information (e.g. total monthly and annual precipitation {rain and snow}; precipitation extremes, mean, maximum and minimum temperatures; and typical wind speed and direction).